-This jewel of a state park in the foothills is the great place to enjoy nature.
+This jewel of a state park in the foothills is a great place to enjoy nature.
 It's located near Morganton in Burke County, about 70 miles east of Asheville (just 18 miles from I-40).
-The park includes elevations up to 3,000 feet, a waterfall dropping 60 feet and more than 40 miles of trails.
+The park includes elevations up to 3,000 ft., a waterfall dropping 60 ft. and more than 40 miles of trails.
 From equestrian camping to trout fishing, mountain biking to picnicking, you will love the great outdoors at one of the state's most rugged parks.

 High Shoals Falls